 Policymakers around the world are still grappling with how to regulate cryptocurrencies to protect consumers, prevent illicit use such as terrorist financing, and manage the risk of a potential shutdown of commerce should a cryptocurrency becomes non-operational or goes bust.
 The announcement of Libra has gotten the attention of several central banks, lawmaking bodies, and international organizations like the G-7 because of its potential to reach critical mass and systemic importance quickly.

-It is difficult to put the genie back in the bottle in terms of how technology is fundamentally changing the way we pay or will pay in the future.
+It is difficult to put the genie back in the bottle in terms of how technology is fundamentally changing the way we will pay in the future.
 An important goal for policymakers is to increase financial inclusion while maintaining a safe and stable financial system.
 Even if Libra ultimately fails, the increased public awareness and enhanced infrastructure being created are steps in the right direction to adopt an unintermediated global currency.